farcrycore/plugin-cloudsearch/README.md

 - Register the plugin in the projects constructor; ./www/farcryConstructor.cfm
 - Restart your application
 - Open the "Cloudsearch" config and fill in the details of your service account
+- This plugin requires that the AWS Java SDK 1.11 jars and Jedis 2.8.1 (and their dependancies) be in the Java path

 ### AWS Cloudsearch